isAdamBailey/familytribute/source/docs/welcome.md

 to get a job.
 I created a few variations of the Hansen History website (linked on the sidebar).
 This is a work of honor and love for history more than anything else.

-Finally - HistoryFam is currently a work in progress.
+Finally - FamilyTribute is currently a work in progress.
 The software cannot yet be utilized at this time, but Its hoped that it can be shared very soon...